 What advice would you provide to other program directors?

 You have to get yourself excited about CBD so others will buy in, while recognizing how significant it is as an endeavour, and how much you’re asking of others.
 Also, you need to flood yourself with information.
 Since 2015, I’ve been attending ICRE to get the latest information regarding CBME, and I’m on the Royal College CBD website all the time.
 I speak regularly with other program directors to their ideas and perspectives on CBD implementation.

 How are you tackling the big issue of engaging your faculty and managing their expectations?

 The smartest thing you can do is make sure your CBD events are accredited.
 If faculty can earn credit, they’ll show up.
-I’ve had two events this year and one third of our 400 faculty have attended.
+I’ve had two events this year and half of our teaching faculty have attended.
 We also make the events a bit special by asking local businesses to get involved and provide food or drinks.

 How do you see your program benefiting from CBD?

 Regular assessments allow us to identify weaker residents earlier so faculty can step in and help.
 Faculty in general are more attuned to residents’ needs.
 The program will inevitably improve in quality as a result of these things.
 We’ve already gained a lot from a training perspective.